jscherff/cmdbc/README.md

 ### Serial Number Configuration
 Configure serial numbers on attached devices with the `-serial` _action flag_.
 By default, **CMDBc** ignores serial number requests for devices that already have serial numbers.
-You can override this behavior with the `-erase` option flag, which erases the existing serial number before attempting to assign a new one, or with the `-force` option flag, which bypasses the safeguard feature.
+You can override this behavior with the `-erase` _option flag_, which erases the existing serial number before attempting to assign a new one, or with the `-force` _option flag_, which bypasses the safeguard feature.

 You can assign a specific serial number with the `-set` _option flag_, you can copy the immutable factory serial number (if one exists) to the comfigurable serial number with the `-copy` _option flag_, or you can request a new, unique serial number from the **CMDBd** server with the `-fetch` _option flag_.

-Refer to the _Database_ section in the documentation for [**CMDBd**](https://github.com/jscherff/cmdbd/blob/master/README.md) for details on device information transferred to the server and tables affected on serial number requests.
+Refer to the _Database_ section in the documentation for [**CMDBd**](https://github.com/jscherff/cmdbd/blob/master/README.md) for details on device information transferred to the server and tables/columns affected on serial number requests.

 ### Device Registration
 Register attached devices with the **CMDBd** server using the `-checkin` _action flag_.
 This will create a new object in the device repository.

-Refer to the _Database_ section in the documentation for [**CMDBd**](https://github.com/jscherff/cmdbd/blob/master/README.md) for details on device information transferred to the server and tables affected on device registrations.
+Refer to the _Database_ section in the documentation for [**CMDBd**](https://github.com/jscherff/cmdbd/blob/master/README.md) for details on device information transferred to the server and tables/columns affected on device registrations.

-### Device Audit
+### Device Audits
 Perform a configuration change audit for attached devices using the `-audit` _action flag._ Audits are only supported on serialized devices.

 You can audit against device state files saved on the local workstation with the `-local` _option flag_, or you csn audit against device information stored in the database with the `-server` _option flag_.
 The latter is preferred.
 By default, device state for local audits is stored in JSON files in the `state` subdirectory under the utility installation directory (configurable).

 Changes detected during an audit are written to the local change log and also reported to the server.

+Refer to the _Database_ section in the documentation for [**CMDBd**](https://github.com/jscherff/cmdbd/blob/master/README.md) for details on device information transferred to the server and tables/columns affected on device audits.

+### Device Reports
-Report files are written to the report subdirectory directory (configurable)
+By default, report files are written to the  `report` subdirectory under the utility installation directory (configurable).

-Serial number requests, check-ins, and audits record the following information in the database:
-* Hostname
-* Vendor ID
-* Product ID
-* Serial Number
-* Vendor Name
-* Product Name
-* Product Version
-* Software ID
-* Bus Number
-* Bus Address
-* Port Number
-* Buffer Size
-* Max Packet Size
-* USB Specification
-* USB Class
-* USB Subclass
-* USB Protocol
-* Device Speed
-* Device Version
-* Factory Serial Number
-* Date/Time

-Audits also record the following information for each change detected:
-* Property
-* Old Value
-* New Value
-* Date/Time